New York Times Building (41 Park Row): Previous buildings

-The Times, founded in 1851, was first housed in 113 Nassau Street, one block south of 41 Park Row; it moved to 138 Nassau Street, the site of the current Potter Building, in 1854.
+The Times, founded in 1851, was first housed in 113 Nassau Street, one block south of 41 Park Row; it moved to Nassau and Beekman Streets in 1854.
 The Times grew quickly and, by 1856, it needed new quarters.
 The Times had become popular, with over twice the readership of the competing Tribune by 1855 and was described in Harper's Weekly as having "won a reputation for the fulness [sic] and variety of its news".
 When Brick Presbyterian Church's congregation moved uptown to Murray Hill in 1857.
 Times cofounder Edward B. Wesley partnered with investors Frederick P. James and Henry Keep to buy the northern half of the church site for its third building.
 The newspaper's other cofounders, Henry Jarvis Raymond and George Jones, subsequently bought James's and Keep's shares.
 Thomas R. Jackson designed a five-story building in the Romanesque Revival style at the site, with the address 41 Park Row.